1953 Giro d'Italia: Route and stages

 On 26 March, the route was announced to be from 12 May to 28 May.
 It was later rumored on 30 March, that the race may include the Olympic stadium.
 The full route was later unveiled on 9 April 1953, with a changed finale on the 2 June.
 The race route featured 20 days of racing spread across 22 days as 20 May in Pisa and 27 May in San Pellegrino were set aside as rest days.
+For the first time since 1937, a team time trial was included.
+The rules for this team time trial were copied from the Tour de France: the time for each team was determined by the third rider that crossed the finish line.

+In some overviews, the two stages of 18 May were seen as a split stage, named 7A and 7B; stages 9--21 are labeled 8--20 in those overviews.

 Race overview

 The race started outside the Piazza del Duomo in Milan.
-Ferdinand Kubler withdrew from the race early on due to disputes.
+Ferdinand Kübler withdrew from the race early on due to disputes.

 Classification leadership

 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
-Time bonuses were awarded to the stage winner and the first riders to summit categorized climbs.
+There were no time bonuses in the 1953 Giro.
 Riders were allowed to have teammates and team cars help to following accidents and punctures.
 "Strollers" in years past were punished with small fines, but in this edition of the race they were punished by time adjustments and repeat offenses may lead to disqualification from the race.
 The winner of the race received 1 million lire, while the remainder of the podium received 450,000 lire each.